-Dr Jussi Hakanen is a Senior Researcher at the Faculty of Information Technology at the University of Jyväskylä, Finland.
-He received MSc degree in mathematics and PhD degree in mathematical information technology, both from the University of Jyväskylä.
+Dr Jussi Hakanen is a Senior AI Scientist at Silo AI.
+He received MSc degree in mathematics and PhD degree in mathematical information technology, both from the University of Jyväskylä, Finland.
 His research is focused on multiobjective optimization and decision making with an emphasis on interactive multiobjective optimization methods, data-driven decision making, computationally expensive problems, explainable/interpretable machine learning, and visualization aspects related to many-objective problems.
 He has participated in several industrial projects involving different applications of multiobjective optimization, e.g. in chemical engineering.
 He has been a visiting researcher in Cornell University, Carnegie Mellon, University of Surrey, University of Wuppertal, University of Malaga and the VTT Technical Research Center of Finland.
-He has a title of Docent (similar to Adjunct Professor in the US) in Industrial Optimization at the University of Jyväskylä, Finland.
+He has a title of Docent (similar to Adjunct Professor in the US) in Industrial Optimization at the University of Jyväskylä.

 Professor Julia Handl obtained a Bsc (Hons) in Computer Science from Monash University in 2001, an MSc degree in Computer Science from the University of Erlangen-Nuremberg in 2003, and a PhD in Bioinformatics from the University of Manchester in 2006.
 From 2007 to 2011, she held an MRC Special Training Fellowship at the University of Manchester, and she is now a Professor in Decision Sciences at Alliance Manchester Business School.
 A core strand of her work explores the use of multiobjective optimization in unsupervised and semi-supervised classification.
 She has developed multiobjective algorithms for clustering and feature selection tasks in these settings, and her work has highlighted some of the theoretical and empirical advantages of this approach.